-A $1,000 award and certificate for a library organization that has provided services for people with disabilities.
+A certificate for a library organization that has provided services for people with disabilities.
 The award recognizes an innovative and well-organized project which successfully developed or expanded services for people with disabilities.
 The award can be for a specific service(s) program or for a library that has made their total services more accessible through changing physical and/or attitudinal barriers.
 Original funding for this award was provided by Aetna U. S. Healthcare beginning in 2000 through the National Organization on Disability.
 Keystone Systems assumed sponsorship of the award in 2004.

 To nominate a library Organization, complete the nomination form.

 - 2019 South Carolina State Library’s (SCSL) Talking Book Service’s (TBS) for its Assistive Technology Petting Zoo

 - 2018 Gwinnett County Public Library’s Removing Barrier’s Project